Mega Express Four

-Mega Express Four is a fast roll-on/roll-off ferry owned by Corsica Ferries - Sardinia Ferries and operated on its routes from Nice and Toulon to Ile Rousse.
+Mega Express Four is a fast roll-on/roll-off ferry owned by Corsica Ferries - Sardinia Ferries and operated on its routes from Italy and France to Corsica and Sardinia.
 She was built in 1995 by Schichau Seebeckwerft in Bremerhaven, Germany for Superfast Ferries as Superfast II.
 Between 2003 and 2006 she sailed for Spirit of Tasmania as Spirit of Tasmania III.

 Concept and construction

 Superfast II was the second ship built for Superfast Ferries for its Adriatic Sea services from Patras to Ancona.
 Its construction was identical to that of MS Superfast I.